Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Performance Evaluation

 We set up simulations to evaluate our PIB framework, aiming at predicting pedestrian occupancy in urban settings using multiple cameras.
 These simulations replicate a city environment, with variables like signal frequency and device density affecting the outcomes.

 Our simulations use a 2.4 GHz operating frequency, a path loss exponent of 3.5, and a shadowing deviation of 8 dB.
 Devices emit an interference power of 0.1 Watts, with densities ranging from 10 to 100 devices per 100 square meters, allowing us to test different levels of congestion.
 The bandwidth is set to 2 MHz, with cameras located at about 200 meters from the edge server.
 We employ the \textit{Wildtrack} dataset from EPFL, which features high-resolution images from seven cameras located in a public area, capturing unscripted pedestrian movements\cite{chavdarova2018wildtrack}.
-This dataset provides 400 frames per camera at 2 frames per second, documenting over 40,000 bounding boxes that highlight individual movements across more than 300 pedestrians.
-Our code will be available at \href{https://github.com/fangzr/PIB-Prioritized-Information-Bottleneck-Framework}{github.com/fangzr/PIB-Prioritized-Information-Bottleneck-Framework}.
+This dataset provides 400 frames per camera at 2 frames per second, documenting over 40,000 bounding boxes that highlight individual movements across more than 300 pedestrians. {{As shown in Fig. \ref{fig:Hardware}, our experimental setup features a practical hardware testbed that includes three distinct edge devices: NVIDIA Jetson™ Orin Nano™ 4GB, NVIDIA Jetson™ Orin NX™ 16GB, and ThinkStation™ P360.
+The edge devices collaboratively interact with edge servers equipped with RTX 5000 Ada GPUs for efficient video decoding.}} Our code will be made available at \href{https://github.com/fangzr/PIB-Prioritized-Information-Bottleneck-Framework}{github.com/fangzr/PIB-Prioritized-Information-Bottleneck-Framework}.